Learn the benefits of taking your independence back and learn how to stop using a walker. Get helpful tips to take control of your mobility.

 When Should a Baby Stop Using a Walker?

-Ideally, babies should stop using walkers after 12 months of age and should learn to take their first steps.
+Babies should stop using walkers by 12 months and begin taking their first steps.

 Why Do I Have to Use a Walker?